codex-academy/vps-deployment-workshop-typescript/readme.md

 * Create a server on Digital Ocean:

     * I sent you an invitation
-     * Create an Ubuntu $5 server at a location of your choosing
+     * Create an `Ubuntu $4 server` (check Amsterdam & Regular SSD disk type) at a location of your choosing
     * Cloud servers are called `droplets`
     * Use password authentication
     * Rename your server to be called "YourFirstName-Server" in Digital Ocean